 At the final aid station on the hill I stocked up and had a few flat cokes which work wonders with the cramps.
 I just hoped that the next aid station was serving coke as well.
 You can’t stop drinking coke once you start or you’ll crash and burn.

 Hitting the flat and then uphill my legs went to jelly and my sub 5 minute km pace went up to nearly 7 minute pace.
 I pushed on and made sure I grabbed some fluids at the next aid station.
 The remaining distance passed with some stop start and it was here that with nearly a km to go to the finish, Garmin let me know I’d done the full 42.2 km marathon distance.
 I was tempted to stop the watch on 3:35 but let it run and pushed on to the finish line.

 A word of warning that running on gravel at the end of a marathon isn’t easy and I dare say I looked like I’d had a few too many beverages of the alcoholic variety.
 I finished in 3 hours and 40 minutes for 43 km which I was happy with.
 The big plus to only running a marathon was that I wasn’t particularly sore afterwards and certainly not wiped out as I am after an Ironman race.

 It was a PB of 3 hours 35 minutes and 30 seconds for the marathon which I was delighted with.
 I’d wanted to go under 4 hours which I was certain I could achieve, but also push a little and gain some mental experience and confidence boosting before Ironman Wales.

-If you’re looking for a marathon early in the year and don’t get into London then I have to recommend the Brasov International Marathon.
-I had a great time and really enjoyed myself.
+If you’re looking for a marathon early in the year and don’t get into London then I recommend the Brasov International Marathon.
+I had a great time and enjoyed myself.
 Just remember that huge hill and get some hill training in first.